-St. Cecilia Catholic School participates with other Catholic and private schools in the Pinellas Youth Conference (PYC).
+St. Cecelia Catholic School participates with other Catholic and private schools in the Pinellas Youth Conference (PYC).
 Tryouts for team sports are open to all eligible students in grades five through eight.
 Students are chosen for teams based on skill level, talent, sportsmanship, and effort.
 Tryouts are closed to all parents and spectators.
+A student may not try out unless all sports participation forms have been turned in.